Build A Better Mousetrap V3

 History

 The original Build A Better Mousetrap was an over-engineered, overpriced, hastily-built project, made from random parts from my parts bins.
 I designed and built a prototype one day, then built the actual project the next day.
-The mousetrap was effective and fun to use, but was lost in NY when I moved to CA.
+The mousetrap was effective and fun to use, but was left in NY when I moved to CA.

 Improving the Design…Again

 The original versions were designed to catch one mouse at a time.
 This version is designed to catch multiple mice.
 This is done by using a standard 5 gallon bucket to hold the mice, while keeping the main part of the trap similar to the previous style.
+The overall design is similar to the V2 mousetrap, except that the trap now sits atop the 5 gallon bucket and adds a dunk-tank style trap door.

-The mouse enters a clear box to get the “treat”, like before.
-But, main difference is that once the entry door closes, a trap-door opens under the clear box, dropping the mouse into the 5 gallon bucket, at which point the trap resets.
-In this manner, the trap should be able to catch a couple of dozen mice.
+The mouse enters a clear box to get the treat like before, but the main difference is that once the entry door closes, a trap door opens under the clear box, dropping the mouse into the 5 gallon bucket, at which point the trap resets.
+In this manner, the trap should be able to catch a couple of dozen mice or more.
+Of course, once there are a certain number of mice in the bucket, it may turn into a free-for-all arena.
+I don’t anticipate catching that many mice at once, but some people may have a larger mouse problem.

 THIS ARTICLE IS STILL BEING RECOVERED AND RESTORED.
 PLEASE CHECK BACK LATER!
 Why is the article being recovered?